alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 # alien4cloud-rms-scheduler-plugin
 A rule based scheduler embedding drools.

+A runtime policy of `RMSScheduleWorkflowPolicy` type is defined in the embeded [csar](src/main/resources/csar/tosca.yml).

 # Config

 This plugin can be tuned by setting following properties in A4C YAML configuration